 A Decent Bag

-Everyone defines this differently, but at the end of the day it’s what works for you.
+Everyone defines a “camera bag” differently, but at the end of the day, it’s what works for you that matters.
 I personally prefer bags that don’t look like camera bags.

 I have one Shan bag I bought in Myanmar that I had modified to add a pocket inside and padding at the bottom.
 If I’m out in the streets with small lenses, this is the bag I carry.

 I also have a little day-pack that goes with me when I travel from place to place, or for longer days.
 This is what I stick my camera bodies and bigger lenses in on travel days as well.